-2.8.
+2.9.
 Financial costs

-Financial income is included in the statement of comprehensive income (within profit or loss for the year) when incurred, and are stated separately from financial income and comprise: interest expenses on loans, interest expense on leases, bank charges and guarantees, net foreign exchange loss from loans in a foreign currency, impairment of fees on guarantees provided, provisions under financial guarantee contracts and impairment of commercial loans granted.
+Financial income is included in the statement of comprehensive income (within profit or loss for the year) when incurred, and are stated separately from financial income and comprise: interest expenses on loans, interest expense on leases, related to the payment of dividends, bank expenses charges and guarantees, net foreign exchange loss from loans in a foreign currency, impairment of fees on guarantees provided, provisions under financial guarantee contracts and impairment of commercial loans granted.